Study in SENEGAL with YES Abroad!

 The U.S. enjoys good relations with Senegal.
 Senegal is a strong U.S. ally as a regional, diplomatic, and economic partner.
 The country shares many fundamental values and international goals with the United States, and it has been a symbol of democracy as well as ethnic and religious tolerance.
 Senegal also has contributed to regional peacekeeping operations.
 This country is an active member in organizations such as the United Nations, International Monetary Fund, World Bank, and World Trade Organization.

 For more information, visit Senegal's page of The World Factbook.

-You will have the opportunity to take part in various activities to increase your interaction with local peers in Senegal.
+Students have the opportunity to take part in various activities to increase their interaction with local peers in Senegal.
 Activities may include field trips, sporting events, cultural excursions, social outings and community service projects.